Samuel-Lubliner/local-library-django-tutorial/notes/9-Forms.md

 - Modify the `book_create` view logic so the book form redirects to the new book’s detail page after a successful book creation

+## Book update

+- Re-use the BookForm class new View and render the same template
+- The BookForm can be passed an existing book with the argument `instance=book`
+- Django is receiving an existing book object with `book = Book`objects.get(pk=pk) in the view logic
+- The form will automatically pre-populate with the existing data for that book record